sosankar/sosankar/README.md

 ### Hi there 👋
-I'm Soorya. a researcher at University of California, Santa Cruz.
+I'm Soorya, a researcher at University of California, Santa Cruz.